BetterThanTomorrow/calva/docs/site/getting-started.md

 It will open up a three files in a temporary directory, and start and connect a REPL.
 The files are:

-- `hello-repl.clj` – The basics of how to evaluate code in Calva
+- `hello_repl.clj` – The basics of how to evaluate code in Calva
-- `hello-paredit.clj` - A super brief intro to Calva structural editing
+- `hello_paredit.clj` - A super brief intro to Calva structural editing
-- `hello-clojure.clj` - The very basics of the Clojure language
+- `welcome_to_clojure.clj` - The very basics of the Clojure language

 ![Hello REPL](images/howto/hello-repl.png "hello-repl.clj")